 Visit Esfehan and Its Zayandeh Rud

-As the name explains it, the reproductive river gives life to the farms all along with it for 400 km, creates a perfect living condition for people, etc. There are parks on both banks of the river for kilometers and this lets the people from Isfahan and environs spend some time relaxing in the shade of the trees, stroll with friends and family and revitalize themselves and enjoy their time.
+As the name explains it, the reproductive river gives life to the farms all along with it for 400 km, creates a perfect living conditions for people, etc. There are parks on both banks of the river for kilometers and this lets the people from Isfahan and the environs spend some time relaxing in the shade of the trees, strolling with friends and family and revitalizing themselves and enjoying their time.

 This river has been redirected in form of narrow streams of water snaking through residential areas and irrigating trees on both sides of it thus creating shady neighborhoods and stunning ambiance.
 Some of the royal gardens of Safavids (16th to 18th centuries) were irrigated this way.

 A lot can be said about the city planning in this beautiful city, but I suffice to what can be seen immediately.
 First of all, it’s green.
 You see several fully-shaded streets with pleasant sidewalks for pedestrians.
 There are some major boulevards like Chahar Bagh that split the city into eastern and western halves.
 There’s such a broad shaded space in the middle of the street that city hall has placed benches for the people to sit down and relax.

 Like I’ve mentioned before, there are parks all along the river on both Northern and Southern banks.
 You can go jogging, walking, etc for hours.
 You can go on a picnic like the majority of Iranians do.
 You can hire a boat and go paddling.
 There are fabulous bridges with traditional tea houses attached to them where you can sip your tea while enjoying the sound of water and watching the life going on around you.